-The Tax Increment Reinvestment Zone, or TIRZ, was created in 2006 to preserve the near- and long-term integrity of the economic and social investment in the designated area and to encourage additional new projects within that area.
+The Tax Increment Reinvestment Zone, or TIRZ, was created in 2006 to preserve the near and long-term integrity of the economic and social investment in the designated area and to encourage additional new projects within that area.
 The TIRZ board makes recommendations related to that mission and those efforts to the City Council.
-The TIRZ board was reorganized by ordinance on May 18, 2016.
-The details of the new TIRZ board - effective June 21 - are outlined below.
+The board was reorganized by ordinance on May 18, 2016.
+Details of the new TIRZ board are outlined below.

 Meeting times and board composition

-The board generally meets at 3 p.m. on the fourth Tuesday of the month in the South Meeting Room of the McNease Convention Center, 501 Rio Concho Drive.
-Agendas are posted on this website and at City Hall, 72 W. College Ave.
-For questions regarding the board meetings, agendas or board composition, contact Planning & Development Services Director Jon James at 325-657-4210.
+The board generally meets at 3 p.m. on the fourth Tuesday of every month in the East Mezzanine at City Hall, 72 W. College Ave.
+Agendas are posted on this website and may also be found City Hall.
+For questions regarding the board meetings, agendas or board composition, contact Planning & Development Services Director Jon James at (325) 657-4210.